knime/knime-cloud-azure/README.md

 The grace period defines a set window of time that a KNIME Executor has to reply to the termination event.
 After this period of time the Executor will be forcefully terminated.

-### Autoscaling with Metrics
+### Autoscaling with Metrics (**PAYG only**)

 Azure VMSS [autoscaling](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview)
 supports elastic scaling.
 Elastic scaling allows you to provide a range of the number of Executor instances deployed.
 The VMSS will manage the number of deployed instances according to defined metrics.
-The sample ARM template uses the average CPU utilization of the VMSS to support scaling events.
+The **PAYG** example ARM template uses the average CPU utilization of the VMSS to support scaling events.
 When the upper CPU utilization metric is passed, the VMSS will create a scale event to add more
 Executor instances.
 Likewise when the CPU utilization falls below the lower metric, the VMSS will pick instance(s) to terminate.

+The **PAYG** template enables you to specify the minimum and maximum number of Executor instances to deploy.
+The VMSS will initially deploy with the minimum number of instances.
+As load increases, the VMSS will automatically create new Executor instances.

+You may also specify the upper and lower thresholds for the average CPU utilization metric.
+The upper threshold is the point above which more Executor(s) are needed.
+The lower threshold is the point below which fewer Executors are needed.

+The configuration of the VMSS settings are fairly minimal.
+Other settings such as notifications can also be enabled by extending the **PAYG** template.

 ---